 With their snow white skin, dark eyebrows, ruby red lips, and black hair, the geisha is a timeless and iconic symbol of beauty in Japan.
 But there’s a lot more behind their painted faces.
 Geishas symbolize grace, elegance, and discipline, and they keep alive classical art in the modern Japanese world.
-It’s hard not to get inspired by them, which is why we’ve chosen the geisha as the symbol of our J-Beauty New Year’s Box.
 Following a geisha-inspired skincare routine might seem like a tall order, but their self-care philosophy is surprisingly simple.
 Here are 5 takeaways we can all start practicing, pronto.

 1. Natural Ingredients

 You might expect the geisha’s skincare secret to be something super exotic, like an oil extracted from a rare plant that only grows in the summertime on Mt.
 Fuji.
 But geishas tend to base their skincare on simple natural ingredients such as rice, collagen, green tea, fish, and seaweed, all of which are core to the Japanese diet.
 The original geishas did not have access to department stores and luxuries of modern skincare, so they took advantage of what we could call “kitchen cosmetics.”
 They simply made the most of natural items they could easily access at home on a daily basis.
 For instance, they might use the milky water left over from boiled rice to wash their skin.